 A major consideration for anyone purchasing a new kitchen range is cost.
 Overall, electric ranges are less expensive to manufacture, making them less expensive to purchase.
 The cost is also significantly less since your kitchen is likely prewired for an electric range.
-It can be costly to have a gas line installed in an existing property.
+It can be costly to have a gas line installed in an existing property, although many homes are all ready to go.

 Easy to Clean: A smooth-top electric range is the easiest type to clean, but a coil-element style range is also fairly easy to clean.
 You simply lift up the element and clean the stovetop without moving any other parts out of the way.